spell-music/csound-expression/tutorial/chapters/ProducingTheOutputTutorial.md

 Let's take review.

-* Set rates - alter audio rate of rendering and block size The affect the audio quality of the audio and control signals.
+* Set rates - alter audio rate of rendering and block size It affects the audio quality of the audio and control signals.
   The higher the better, but if they are too high we can end up with not enough CPU for real-time problems.